Clauric/Fishers-Iris-Dataset-Review/README.md

 | Petal length | 150 | 1.0 | 3.75 | 6.9 | 5.9 | 3.11 | 1.76 |
 | Petal width | 150 | 0.1 | 1.19 | 2.5 | 2.4 | 0.58 | 0.76 |

-Comparing the minimi, means, and maximi (from the description) and the values for _I.
+Comparing the minima, means, and maxima (from the description) and the values for _I.
 Setosa_ (from the head printout), it is clear that there is significant differences in the sepal widths, as well as the petal widths and lengths.
 However, it is important to continue with a review of the overall data set, if only to be able to demonstrate the difference in the data later.

 #### Graphs and plots